godott/godott.github.io/menu/about.md

 </p>

 <p>
-Starting from August 2018, I spent one year at IBM Yorktown Heights under the <a href="https://qisenet.uchicago.edu">QISE-NET</a> fellowship, collaborating with Andrew W. Cross, Christopher Chamberland and Ali Javadi-Abhari on (1) quantum compilation optimization; (2) quantum verification (3) bosonic qubit encodings.
+Starting from August 2018, I spent one year at IBM Yorktown Heights under the <a href="https://qisenet.uchicago.edu">QISE-NET</a> fellowship, contributing to the Qiskit framework, the most complete and widely used quantum software toolchain.
+I collaborated with Andrew W. Cross, Christopher Chamberland and Ali Javadi-Abhari on (1) quantum compilation optimization; (2) quantum verification (3) bosonic qubit encodings.
 </p>

 <p>